Ammitakum

-Ammitakum II was a king of the ancient Mesopotamian city Alalakh, and a vassal of the Great Kingdom of Yamhad.
+Ammitakum was a king of the ancient Mesopotamian city Alalakh, and a vassal of the Great Kingdom of Yamhad.

 Reign

 Archaeologists unearthed a large number of tablets detailing Ammitakum's reign.
 These documents showed that many citizens of Alalakh were indebted to him.

 Land purchase from Irkabtum

 Ammitakum purchased two settlements named Age and Igandan from king Irkabtum of Yamhad.

 Arranged marriage

-It is likely Ammitakum was succeeded by Hammurabi of Alalakh.
+It is likely Ammitakum was succeeded by Hammurabi.
 Ammitakum also arranged a marriage for his son.
 He married his son to the daughter of the king of Ebla.